Miniature snap-action switch

 A miniature snap-action switch, also trademarked and frequently known as a micro switch or microswitch, is an electric switch that is actuated by very little physical force, through the use of a tipping-point mechanism, sometimes called an "over-center" mechanism.

+The defining feature of micro switches is that a relatively small movement at the actuator button produces a relatively large movement at the electrical contacts, which occurs at high speed (regardless of the speed of actuation).
 Switching happens reliably at specific and repeatable positions of the actuator, which is not necessarily true of other mechanisms.
+Most successful designs also exhibit hysteresis, meaning that a small reversal of the actuator is insufficient to reverse the contacts; there must be a significant movement in the opposite direction.
+Both of these characteristics help to achieve a clean and reliable interruption to the switched circuit.

 They are very common due to their low cost but high durability, greater than 1 million cycles, and up to 10 million cycles for heavy-duty models.
 This durability is a natural consequence of the design.

-The defining feature of micro switches is that a relatively small movement at the actuator button produces a relatively large movement at the electrical contacts, which occurs at high speed (regardless of the speed of actuation).
-Most successful designs also exhibit hysteresis, meaning that a small reversal of the actuator is insufficient to reverse the contacts; there must be a significant movement in the opposite direction.
-Both of these characteristics help to achieve a clean and reliable interruption to the switched circuit.

 History

-The first micro switch was invented by Phillip Kenneth McGall in 1932 in Freeport, Illinois, patent 1,960,020.
+The first micro switch was invented by Phillip Kenneth McGall in 1932 in Freeport, Illinois, under patent US1,960,020.
 McGall was an employee of the Burgess Battery Company at the time.
 In 1937 W.B.
 Schulte, McGall's employer, started the company MICRO SWITCH.
-The company and the Micro Switch trademark has been owned by Honeywell Sensing and Control since 1950.
+The company and the Micro Switch trademark have been owned by Honeywell Sensing and Control since 1950.
 The name has become a generic trademark for any snap-action switch.
 Companies other than Honeywell now manufacture miniature snap-action switches.